 Now seeing that these two breweries are on opposite sides of the US map, it seems like an odd pairing.
-At least until I read this page on Perrin's website explaining that Cigar City was now part of the Oskar Blues/Perrin/Klopcic team.
-So, now the collaboration itself made more sense to me from a logistics standpoint.
-As I have mentioned in prior posts, summer is a heavy IPA season for me.
-Still, the description of the beer was an interesting one:
+At least until I read this page on Cigar City (scroll to the section with The Beginning and click Now) that they are now a part of CANarchy Craft Brewery Collective.
+So, now the collaboration between Perrin and Cigar City made more sense to me from a logistics standpoint.

 The specialty beer is “White Noise”, an Imperial White IPA brewed with several unique hops and blend of spices.
 Unlike a normal IPA the white IPA is very pale and made with wheat, unmalted wheat, and flaked oats to give a lighter color but creamy body.
 Once the beer is fermented with Belgian yeast, the subtle hints of lemon grass, juniper berries, and grains of paradise will blend into a spicy (hoppy) and slightly floral White IPA.
 ABV will be 9-10% range.